 The only way to fix a torn abdominal muscle caused by a recurrence is with yet another hernia mesh surgery.
 According to The British Hernia Centre, “the chances of success actually diminish with each successive attempt at repair.”

-5. The U.S. Food and Drug Administration Approved Physiomesh for hernia mesh surgery repairs without clinical trials.
+5. The FDA approved Physiomesh for hernia repairs without any clinical safety trials.

 Physiomesh manufacturer Ethicon did not perform clinical trials on its newest hernia mesh surgery patch before going to market.
 The FDA approved it via the 510(k) program, meaning Physiomesh shared similar properties with approved existing products.
 This meant Ethicon (a Johnson & Johnson subsidiary company) didnt conduct clinical trials before securing FDA approval.
 Pre-market clinical trials may have discovered Physiomesh’s tendency to fail prematurely, resulting in its May 2016 global voluntary recall.

-Many hernia mesh surgery patients report serious complications from defective mesh patches, including Ethicon’s now-recalled Physiomesh.
+Many hernia patients report serious complications from defective mesh patches, including Ethicon’s now-recalled Physiomesh.
 Many of them require surgical mesh removal due to punctured organs, infections, bowel obstructions, and other life-threatening health complications.
-Attorneys are helping individuals with hernia mesh surgery injuries get justice and compensation from device manufacturers.
+Attorneys are helping individuals with hernia injuries get justice and compensation from device manufacturers.

-If you had hernia mesh surgery (regardless of which brand was used), you may be entitled to a cash settlement.
-To see if your claim may qualify, fill out your free hernia mesh evaluation form today.
-An experienced attorney will contact you with legal advice on the best way to get the financial compensation you deserve.
+If you had hernia surgery (regardless of which brand was used), you may be entitled to a cash settlement.
+To see if your claim may qualify, fill out your free evaluation form today.
+An experienced attorney will contact you to discuss how to get the financial compensation you deserve.